GSA/Section508.gov/_events/events-iaaf-landing.md

     </div>
     -->
     <h3>Registration</h3>
-    Registration for this event will open in March.
+    Registration for this event will open in April.
     <!--<p><a href="https://gsa.zoomgov.com/webinar/register/N_fOacxbUoSGu6HaBajcazhQ" target="_blank"><strong>Register Now!</strong></a> to join us for the 2025 Interagency Accessibility Forum.
 Registration for virtual attendance is available through Wednesday, May 21.</p>-->
   </div>
   <!--